 - More broadly, the downgrade reflects our view that the effectiveness, stability, and predictability of American policymaking and political institutions have dangerously weakened.
 Indeed, we observe a nation without strong leadership and virtually ungovernable at a time when restoring economic vibrancy and long-term fiscal prudence is essential.

 - Furthermore, the recent financial crisis and the weak government response in addressing meaningful financial reform, and the ongoing success of financial industry interests in weakening what reform provisions were enacted, necessitates a fundamental rethinking of the contingent liability associated with the government’s debt rating.
-Nothing has changed that will prevent the government from having to underwrite the liabilities of the still oversized, misguided, and irresponsible financial industry at a time when its ability to do so has been severely weakened.
+Nothing has changed that will prevent the government from having to underwrite the liabilities of the still oversized, misguided, and the irresponsible financial industry at a time when its ability to do so has been severely weakened.

 - The outlook on the long-term rating is negative.
 We might lower the long-term rating to ‘AA-‘ within the next two years if we see that less reduction in spending than agreed to, higher interest rates, or new fiscal pressures during the period result in a higher general government debt trajectory than we currently assume in our base case.

-- In fact, our base case of a stable 3% long-term growth rate already looks suspect, and our low case fails to anticipate any future crises despite an increasingly uncertain planning environment, significant risk of the euro-zone breaking apart with unpredictable implications for the US economy, and increasing likelihood that natural resource limits to growth, and negative feedback from overuse of waste sinks will increasingly crimp the long-term growth potential of the economy.
+- In fact, our base case of a stable 3% long-term growth rate already looks suspect, and our low case fails to anticipate any future crises despite an increasingly uncertain planning environment, significant risk of the euro-zone breaking apart with unpredictable implications for the US economy, and the increasing likelihood that natural resource limits to growth and negative feedback from overuse of waste sinks will increasingly crimp the long-term growth potential of the economy.

-- We note the irony of one of the rating agencies playing the role of the adult in the room here, given our recent failures with disasterous consequences that directly lead to this action today, and our conflicted business model which we have chosen not to touch.
-But sovereign ratings are pretty easy compared to CDO squareds, and this call is a no brainer.
+- We note the irony of one of the rating agencies playing the role of the adult in the room here, given our recent failures with disastrous consequences that directly lead to this action today, and our conflicted business model which we have chosen not to touch.
+But sovereign ratings are pretty easy compared to CDO squares, and this call is a no brainer.
 Trust us.
 In fact, history will show we are late and timid on this one like we always are.